Costa Blanca Tour

 Level 3 - Avid Cyclist

-You maintain a consistent base throughout the year of 10+ hours per week in the saddle, training and for long days in the saddle and/or events, whether a gran fondo or a multi-day stage race.
+You maintain a consistent base of 10+ hours per week on the bike.
+Throughout the year, you incorporate training for longer days in the saddle and/or events, whether a gran fondo or a multi-day stage race.

 • Dibujo geométrico de un cuadrado delineado, con secciones divididas por líneas verticales, horizontales y diagonales.